apify/actor-whitepaper/pages/REQUEST_QUEUE_SCHEMA.md

-# Request queue schema
+# Request Queue Schema

-TODO: later on
+TODO: This will be added later

 But in general I think that it might be useful for 2 things:
 - ensuring what kind of URLs might be enqueued (certain domains or subdomains, ...)